 I can then emulate these headlines and bullet points in an attempt to level up my own copy, to make it look and sound even better!

 In the old days, newspaper editors would keep a drawer full of clippings from their favorite papers and magazines to help inspire them when crafting the front-page news stories.

 Most digital marketers and affiliate marketers don’t have the money to hire a full-time copywriter when they first start out.
-This means that as you grow your business, you are going to be the one tasked with writing all of your content.
+This means that as you grow your business, you are going to be the one tasked with writing all of your own marketing content.